The 90-Day Security Plan

 If we’re considering where it was, it certainly is.
 However, security-savvy users will still think twice about what they plan to share on Zoom, just to be safe about it.
 When it comes to your business communications, safe is always better than sorry.

-Whatever your technology needs may be, TAP Tech is here to help you fulfill them.
-Reach out to us at 203-744-9760 to find out more about what we can do for you.
+Whatever your technology needs may be, COMPANYNAME is here to help you fulfill them.
+Reach out to us at PHONENUMBER to find out more about what we can do for you.